Skip to content

 Once you have written the Commercial Post-Mortem, do not email it.
 You must present it.
 We call this the "Re-Onboarding" meeting.

 You are saying: "We failed.
 Here is exactly why.
-Here is the system we built to kill that failure mode forever.
+Here is the system we built to reduce that failure mode going forward.
 And because of this pain, we are now a better vendor for you than we were yesterday."

 Turning Failure into Process Equity